E-commerce

 Why segmentation is necessary

 Because an overall return rate often hides very different realities.
-A single category, supplier, size, or market can account for a large share of the problem.
-Without segmentation, actions are too broad and corrections are ineffective.
+A single category, supplier, size, or market can account for a large part of the problem.
+Without segmentation, you address too broad a scope and fix things poorly.

-You should also avoid reading a single KPI in isolation.
-An average cost per return may decrease because requests are becoming simpler, but also because some returns are discouraged at the expense of the customer experience.
-A high exchange rate can be positive if it truly solves the need, or more questionable if it reflects poorly perceived commercial pressure.
-As is often the case in e-commerce, good indicators must be interpreted in their business, relational, and operational context.
+It is also important to avoid looking at a single KPI in isolation.
+An average cost per return may fall because requests are becoming simpler, but also because some returns are being discouraged at the expense of the customer experience.
+A high exchange rate can be positive if it truly solves the need, or more questionable if it reflects sales pressure that is poorly perceived.
+As often in e-commerce, the right indicators must be interpreted again in their business, relational, and operational context.

-Some companies also add a more financial perspective: net lost value after potential resale, return shipping cost, refurbishment cost, support cost, time to return to stock, and impact on margin by category.
-It is this broader view that makes it possible to treat returns as a real management issue, not just an after-sales formality.
+Some companies also add a more financial perspective: net lost value after possible resale, return shipping cost, refurbishment cost, support cost, restocking delay, and effect on margin by category.
+It is this broader view that makes it possible to treat returns as a real management issue, not just a customer service formality.

-Qstomy: reduce upstream back-and-forth and streamline downstream requests
+Qstomy: reduce upstream returns and streamline downstream requests

 Some returns could be avoided if the customer had better answers before purchase.
-Another portion would remain unavoidable, but could be handled more simply after the order.
-It is precisely at these two moments that an AI agent can help.
+Another part would remain inevitable, but could be handled more simply after the order.
+It is precisely at these two stages that an AI agent can help.

-Before purchase: reduce selection errors and product misunderstandings.
+• Before purchase: reduce choice errors and product misunderstandings.

-Team side: better identify recurring questions before and after returns.
+• For the team: better identify the recurring questions before and after returns.

-To see how this integrates into a Shopify store: Shopify integration, request a demo and why use an AI chatbot for e-commerce.
+To see how this fits into a Shopify store: Shopify integration, request a demo, and why use an AI chatbot for e-commerce.

 Summary, sources and FAQ